Polar-Ted/Mellow_SHT_CAN_Boards/README.md

 [mcu sht36]
 canbus_uuid: 11aa22bb33cc
 ```
- -more needed here for configuring Can bus network settings.
+ - more needed here for configuring Can bus network settings.

--USB Configuration
+- USB Configuration
 (add lines for finding the lath)

 Add the following lines to your printer.cfg file